ledgerium-io/ledgeriumwiki/opencommunity/README.md

 13. Limit the number of pull requests you are championing at the same time.

 14. Prioritize code reviews to look at pull requests that are blockers for the next release (see the Milestone marker on the pull request)
-15. Help serve as champion for pull requests that originate from new committers.
+15. Help serve as a champion for pull requests that originate from new committers.

 16. If you feel a pull request is required for the next release, mark it as such in the Milestone of the pull request.
 17. Do not comment on a pull request unless you are willing to follow up on the edits.

 18. Give priority to getting older pull requests merged.
 (Either as their champion or as an active commenter)

-19. And most importantly.. the PMC desires to ensure a positive and effective developer experience!
-If you find that things are not functioning to your expectations, pleaes raise the issue.
+19. And most importantly, the PMC desires to ensure a positive and effective developer experience!
+If you find that things are not functioning to your expectations, please raise the issue.

     Remember, we all want to see this project thrive!
 ## Governance